rindrajosia/capstone-scraper/README.md

 ### Step 1 - Install dependencies:
 - In your terminal go to the folder you have saved the repository and type:
 * bundle install

-### Step 2 - in your terminal go to the folder you have saved the repository
-### Step 3 - then go to bin folder and type: ruby main
+### Step 2 - then go to bin folder and type: ruby main

 ## To check information result:
 * Go to '/tmp/search_result.json'